 A construction contract is signed by the owner of the property and the firm providing the services.
 This applies to all of the various types of construction contractors.
 A construction contract with a general contractor is an agreement for comprehensive services, while a direct contract with a subcontractor is an agreement for specialized services.

 All types of construction contracts are in writing, or at least they should be.
 The contract spells out the terms of the agreement.
-In addition to price, it will be specific for the services provided.
+In addition to price, it will be specific to the services provided.
 The construction contract should also provide a deadline for completion.